zhaox97/Nebula/README.md

 A Git submodule for accessing the CosmosD3 project.
 This contains all the HTML, Javascript, and CSS files necessary for the web visualization clients.
 See the CosmosD3 project for more information.

 ### pipelines/
+This folder contains all the pipeline instances currently implemented, which are:
+* `cosmos`: Contains an ActiveSetModel and a SimilarityModel, and works with both the CosmosD3 and CosmosRadar clients
+* `composite`: Works similarly to the `cosmos` pipeline with the exception that attributes are displayed as well as observations
-This folder contains all the pipeline instances currently implemented.
-The `cosmos` pipeline contains an ActiveSetModel and a SimilarityModel, and works with both the CosmosD3 and CosmosRadar clients.
-The `composite` pipeline works with these visualizations as well, adding in the features described in the Nebula-Pipeline README.
-The `twitter` pipeline works with the CosmosTwitter client, and the access and consumer tokens must be set for this to work, see [here](https://dev.twitter.com/oauth/overview) for instructions on creating these keys.
+* `twitter`: Works similarly to the `cosmos` pipeline with the exception that it connects to a Twitter database.
+Access and consumer tokens must be set for this to work (see [here](https://dev.twitter.com/oauth/overview) for instructions on creating these keys)
+* `espipeline`: Works similarly to the `cosmos` pipeline with the exception that it connects to an Elasticsearch database
+* `andromeda`: Contains an ActiveSetModel and an AndromedaModel (which extends the SimilarityModel)
+* `sirius`: Contains an ImportanceModel and a SimilarityModel.
+While computationally similar to Cosmos, the visualization and interactions therein are fundamentally different, emphasizing symmetry in the visualization of and interactions with both observations and attributes
+* `centaurus`: Works similarly to the `sirius` pipeline with the exception that it enables foraging (like `cosmos` does).

 ### data/
 This folder contains the data to be used by any of the aforementioned pipelines.
+The data is split between text, highD, debug, and customCSV.

 ### public/
 This folder contains any files intended for the client.
 Anything in this folder is accessible from the web server.
 Currently not really used for anything, as all the important exposed files are in the CosmosD3 folder.

 ### routes/
 Contains all REST logic, which currently only forwards the root path to `/cosmos/CosmosD3.html`.
+However, the forwarding of the corresponding `CosmosD3.js` file that is necessary to properly use the Cosmos interface has been broken, so the full URL (`/cosmos/CosmosD3.html`) should be used instead.

-## nebula Module
+## nebula.js
 The `nebula` Node.js module contains the heart of the logic pertaining to the visualizations and pipelines.
-While it is currently necessary in the way all the current examples are structured, it includes only the minimum necessary logic to allow us to test our visualizations and pipelines.
 The ports to run the pipeline on and the data to be visualized for each pipeline are hard coded within this module.

 The current logical flow of the application can be described as follows:

 * A client initiates a Socket.io connection to the server, handled by the `io.on('connection')` callback.
 * The client requests to join a room, providing a room name and a pipeline run in that room.
 This is handled by the `socket.on('join')` callback.
 * If the room does not exist, create it, and spawn an Python instance of the specified pipeline, using the arguments hard coded for that pipeline at the top of `nebula.js`.
     * If the room does exist, add this user to that room and do not start any new pipeline.
-If this room uses a different visualization or pipeline than what the new user expected, results are undefined.
 * A connection is initiated with the new pipeline instance, currently done through ZeroMQ sockets using JSON messages.
 * The server then listens to certain messages from the client, as described below.

-There are four types of message the server listens for from clients:
+There are four types of message the server and pipelines listen to from clients:

-* `action`: this is the only message that is not forwarded to the pipeline. `action` messages represents interactions that occur within the visualization that should be sent to any other web clients if multiple are open in the same room.
-Examples of this include moving or selecting a point, neither of which currently qualify is an interaction a pipeline would care about.
+* `action`: This is the only message that is not forwarded to the pipeline. `action` messages represents interactions that occur within the visualization that should be sent to any other web clients if multiple are open in the same room.
-* `update`: this message is what triggers an iteration of the pipeline to occur.
+* `update`: This message is what triggers an iteration of the pipeline to occur.
 Information about the type of interaction that occurred is passed with this message and forwarded on to the pipeline.
-* `get`: this message is directly forwarded to the pipeline, and its behavior is described in the pipeline documentation.
+* `get`: This message is directly forwarded to the pipeline to retrieve raw data.
-* `reset`: same as the `get` message, but any state stored on the server for the room is cleared as well.
+* `reset`: This message is directly forwarded to the pipeline (like the `get` message), and any state stored on the server for the room is cleared as well.

 # Tools